 Hydraulic hose assembly requires special attention.
 In this blog post, Brennan discusses the two preparation options: skived and non-skived hose assemblies.
 There are benefits to both, depending on the situation and the grade of hose needed for the application.

-Skiving a hydraulic hose is the process of using special equipment and tooling to shave a predetermined depth of the OD and ID of the hose.
-Some medium pressure hose fittings require only external skiving (or single skive) in order for the ferrule and hose fitting to fit together correctly.
+Skiving a hydraulic hose is the process of using special equipment and tooling to shave a predetermined depth of the outside diameter and inside diameter of the hose.
+Some medium-pressure hose fittings require only external skiving, called single skive, for the ferrule and hose fitting to fit together correctly.

-Skiving lets the ferrule of the hose fitting assembly bite into the wire braiding of the hose instead of just crimping to the outside diameter (OD) of the hose cover.
-If the hose is not skived the thread of the ferrule is forced into the hose cover, biting into the rubber, which could result in a less reliable connection.
+Skiving lets the ferrule of the hose fitting assembly bite into the wire braiding of the hose instead of just crimping onto the outside diameter of the hose cover.
+If the hose is not skived, the thread of the ferrule is forced into the hose cover, biting into the rubber, which could result in a less reliable connection.

 This blog is an excerpt from our latest white paper titled "Hydraulic Hose Fittings: Four Things to Consider".
 Click here or the link below to download!

 If you're interested in our line of hose fittings, click here to download our catalog.